 We dream of a life for Alex where she is independent, but that may or may not exist in the way I imagine.
 I envision a place where Alex is safe and protected from danger.
 I hope for a place where Alex is surrounded by friends and people that care about her success.
 Whether this is in a rural or urban environment is not important to me.
 It is important that Alex can work, be responsible for herself and feel fulfilled.

 Recently, Molly, the Executive Director of WindWalkers, the therapeutic riding center where Alex rides shared a dream with me.
 She dreams that we have enough money to buy some land, to start our own WindWalkers Ranch.
-This ranch will be a place where disabled children come to ride and feel safe.
+This ranch will be a place where young adults of all abilities come to ride and feel safe.
 I love this dream.

 In my vision we take this model of WindWalkers, and we incorporate living and life skills.
-What if we could buy some land, build residential units, invite disabled adults to live there, and build this around therapeutic riding.
-We would also be providing a home for people likes Alex.
-People that can be fulfilled by working on the ranch, or even working in the local towns, but have a safe place to live.
+What if we could buy some land, build residential units, invite people of all abilities to live there, and build this around therapeutic riding.

 To be clear, I have a dream that Alex lives on WindWalkers Ranch and we use all the resources and talented people of WindWalkers to start this huge project.
 I do not know whether this can ever come to pass, but with enough hard work and dreaming I believe we have a chance.